Making: A World of Enterprising Possibilities

 Venue: ICOSS Conference room

-USE Academy launched in 2014 with an event that examined the challenges and benefits of engaging with external partners to provide authentic projects and learning experiences within the curriculum.
-This event will showcase resources developed by USEA since that event to support engagement with external partners, as well as examples of external engagement in the curriculum from across the university.
+This event showcased resources developed by USEA to support engagement with external partners, as well as examples of external engagement in the curriculum from across the university.

-Speakers include Liz Alvey (Molecular Biology and Biotechnology), Lyndsey Stanton (Department for Lifelong Learning), Giles Harrington (School of Languages and Cultures) and Adrian Jowett (School of Clinincal Dentistry).
+Speakers included Liz Alvey (Molecular Biology and Biotechnology), Lyndsey Stanton (Department for Lifelong Learning), Giles Harrington (School of Languages and Cultures) and Adrian Jowett (School of Clinincal Dentistry).